lwvmobile/dsd-fme/README.md

 Or you can elect to manually follow the steps down below.

 First, install dependency packages.
 This guide will assume you are using Debian/Ubuntu based distros.
 Check your package manager for equivalent packages if different.
-PortAudio is not currently used in this build, and is disabled in CMakeLists.txt, you can re-enable it if you wish, but it isn't recommended unless you have a very specific reason to do so.
 Some of these dependencies are not currently be used, but may be used in future builds.

 ```
 sudo apt update